whetstoneresearch/doppler-indexer-rs/docs/api_design/design.md

     pub reorg_epoch: i64,
     /// Non-null when reorg_epoch advanced since the client's known_reorg_epoch.
     pub invalidated_from_block: Option<i64>,
-    /// Leaderboard only: pool_state block used for sort key snapshot.
+    /// Leaderboard only: block_number the active ranking snapshot was captured at.
     #[serde(skip_serializing_if = "Option::is_none")]
     pub data_as_of_block: Option<i64>,
 }